t8js/react-router/README.md

 ```

 This example shows some common examples of what can be handled with routing middleware: preventing navigation with unsaved user input, redirecting to another location, setting the page title based on the current location.

+⬥ The object passed to the middleware callback defines the current navigation mode.
+Its `href` and `referrer` values are the navigation destination and initial URLs.
+The rest of its properties are aligned with the [link props](#link-attributes) (with `id` corresponding to the link's `data-id` and with the `data-` prefix stripped from the attributes' names).

 ⬥ The callback of both hooks is first called when the component gets mounted if the route is already in the navigation-complete state.